ioer-dresden/carto-lab-docker/docs/index.md

 These packages can be expanded as needed.
 We offer several starter guides for different visual analytics tasks.

 !!! note
-    Carto-Lab Docker is research software and infrequently maintained.
+    Carto-Lab Docker is research software and is maintained infrequently, when there is time or specific need.